 Puzzling World is a world unique attraction specialising in puzzling eccentricity.
 For over 35 years this remarkable business has entertained and amazed visitors of all ages.
 Offering the world's first "modern-styled" Great Maze, incredible Illusion Rooms, a Puzzle Centre/Cafe and eccentric architecture and oddities.
 Each remarkable illusion room is an illusion in its own right.
 On entering you pass through the Hologram Hall.
 As there is nothing quite like this in the world we can only assure you that you will find the collection of amazing 3-D holograms fascinating!
 Carry on into the Ames Forced Perspective Room.
 The technique of this illusion was used in The Lord of the Rings film to create tall people and little people.
 Move on into the Hall of Following Faces illusion room where 168 giant models of famous faces seem to turn and follow you around the room.
 This illusion room offers visitors a world unique encounter of being followed left and right, up and down by some very illustrious company.
 The newest room, the Sculptillusion Room is themed around an illusionary sculpture garden, the gallery invites visitors to wander around the various larger-than-life exhibits that showcase visual trickery at its best.
 Featuring over 20 large sculptures, artworks and displays the building itself offers illusionary aspects within its design.
 From Living Walls, wave ceilings, stone carpet and hanging waterfalls the visitor is met with stunning creations from some of NZ's finest artists.
 All of this is located in the heart of the breathtaking Southern Lakes region of the South Island of New Zealand, set amongst 7 acres of rolling lawns, trees and gardens.

 Deep Canyon adventures are a journey unlike any other.
 Get in touch with a special natural world and see beauty such as you've only dreamed of.
-From the raw power of strong waterfalls to the tranquility of deep, forested pools, from sculptural rock-scapes to glowing green moss droplets, you will be immersed in a world you never knew existed.
+From the raw power of strong waterfalls to the tranquillity of deep, forested pools, from sculptural rock-scapes to glowing green moss droplets, you will be immersed in a world you never knew existed.

 Your adventure begins in Wanaka with a spectacular drive through the mountains to the base of the Twin Falls waterfall.
 You will learn safety skills and then climb the via ferrata alongside this spectacular waterfall.
 Along the way you will cross wire bridges, discover hidden pools to finish at a beautiful picnic spot with stunning views.
 You descend by trail before heading back to Wanaka.
 This round trip will take approximately 3 hours from Wanaka.